CrimsonMartin/clinker/memory-bank/activeContext.md

 - ✅ Cross-browser support (Chrome & Firefox)
 - ✅ All tests passing (173/173)
 - ✅ Modular component architecture
+- ✅ Improved sidebar layout with user info at bottom

 ### Recent Issues Resolved
 - "browser is not defined" error in Chrome - FIXED